valbercesar/pldotnet/docs/FAQ.md

 ## Q: Is the code well commented?

 All C and C# code is commented using Doxygen, and we encourage you to consult the generated Doxygen documentation.

+## Q: Does pl/dotnet support INOUT or OUT parameters?

+Yes, pl/dotnet supports INOUT and OUT parameters for both plcsharp and plfsharp.

+For plcsharp, OUT parameters are mapped to `out`, and INOUT parameters are mapped to `ref`.

+For plfsharp, IN and INOUT parameters are passed as arguments, and the function returns an array for all INOUT and OUT parameters, in keeping with the functional style.

 ## Q: How do I see the C#/F# code generated by pl/dotnet?